 US DOJ compliance guidance

-Corporations have been rewarded for effective compliance programmes for decades, but the US DOJ’s updated guidance released in April 2019 seeks to provide criteria by which to evaluate the true effectiveness of the programme.
-The United States Attorney’s Justice Manual instructs prosecutors to probe specifically whether a compliance programme is a ‘paper program’ or one ‘implemented, reviewed, and revised, as appropriate, in an effective manner’.
+Corporations have been rewarded for effective compliance programmes for decades, but the US DOJ’s updated compliance programme guidance released in June 2020 seeks to provide criteria by which to evaluate the true effectiveness of the programme.
+The Justice Manual instructs prosecutors to probe specifically whether a compliance programme is a ‘paper programme’ or one ‘implemented, reviewed, and revised, as appropriate, in an effective manner’.
 Prosecutors will also determine whether the programme is sufficiently staffed to meet the audit and reporting requirements, and will evaluate the extent to which employees are informed about the compliance programme and the corporation’s commitment to the programme.

 Harnessing big data: the rise of data analytics in compliance programmes